-- To regularly check their Brock University email account, Brock University Financial Account, residence mailbox and the Department of Residence website.
-All of these modes of communication will be used by the Department of Residences to communicate with residence students.
+- To regularly check their email account, Financial Account, and residence mailbox.
+All of these modes of communication will be used by Housing Services to communicate with residence students.

 - To report damages and safety concerns or any other issues or concerns in a timely manner to the Service Desks (refer to the section on Facilities).